Table of Contents

 Freedom Fighter’s Slogans

-These slogans motivated the people and gave them the confidence to stand up against the British to fulfil the dream of “Swaraj” or Independent India.
+These slogans motivated the people and gave them the confidence to stand up against the British to fulfill the dream of “Swaraj” or Independent India.
 These slogans were effective non-violent measures that significantly contributed to the whole long journey of achieving independence and instilled faith in the masses during the “trough” phases of the struggle.